Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Community Call 09-02-22.md

 ---

 ## Introduction
+- Hi I'm Josh
-- Hi I'm Josh; I'm the protocol governance coordinator at the Regen Foundation.
-My purpose here and mandate is to serve YOU - the community.
+- I'm the protocol governance coordinator at the Regen Foundation.
+My purpose here and mandate is to serve you, the Regen community.
+My agenda is to facillitate multi-scale nested governance through

 ## Purpose